TheOpportunist/AVC-Team-4-2016/README.md

 **Week 5 Checklist**

-- [ ] ALL: Work together to test robot, discuss progress
+- [x] ALL: Work together to test robot, discuss progress
 - [ ] Thomas, Jody, Cameron and Fergus: Complete code for second quadrant
+- [x] Liam and Cameron: Begin chassis

+**Week 6 Checklist**

+- [ ] ALL: Work together and test the robot
+- [ ] Thomas, Jody, Cameron and Fergus: Complete code for second quadrant
-- [ ] Liam and Cameron: Begin chassis
+- [ ] Liam and Cameron: Put any necessary finishing touches on robot

 **Week 2 Meeting - 27/4/16 3pm**
 In attendence: Thomas, Jody, Fergus, Liam, Cameron (everyone)